Build a CRM in Google Sheets with Email Integration

 Tips for a Better Email CRM

-- Use the Next Follow-Up column -- A CRM without follow-up tracking is just an email log.
-Set a follow-up date for every active deal and check it daily.
+Use the Next Follow-Up column.
+A CRM without follow-up tracking is just an email log.
+Set a date for every active deal and check it daily.

-- Share with your team -- Give team members access to the spreadsheet.
-Each person can create their own filter views without affecting others.
+Share with your team.
+Each person can create their own filter views without affecting anyone else.

 Get Started